What makes a successful online stakeholder consultation?

 As time has gone on I have become less sure of this indicator of success.
 It is always good to see an active discussion going on, that is what we developed Bang the Table for, but in many cases masses of comments are not what our clients are looking for and are really not an indicator of success.

-In the previous year the Council in question had held 10 public meetings to consult the community on their management plan.
-Their total attendees to all the events was (I am told) less than 50.
+In the previous year, the Council in question had held 10 public meetings to consult the community on their management plan.
+Their total attendees to all the events were (I am told) less than 50.
 I have no idea what this would have cost but I would guess about $20,000 when venue hire, facilitation and staff time are taken into account.
 The General Manager pointed out to me that this year in 1 week the site had been visited by over 100 different people who had left a smattering of comments.
-What this consultation cost? $1000.
+What did this stakeholder consultation cost? $1000.

-So although we had only a few comments the consultation had reached more people than a more traditional consultation at a fraction of the cost.
+So although we had only a few comments the online stakeholder consultation had reached more people than a more traditional consultation at a fraction of the cost.

-The second example is a consultation on an area planning strategy.
+The second example is a online stakeholder consultation on an area planning strategy.
 It attracted very few comments and I agonised over this.
-Usually when this happens it is down to the site not being well promoted but this page was attracting regular visitors.
-The visitors were clearly interested in the subject as they were downloading an average of more than one document each from the library, a very high rate in comparison to other consultations.
+Usually, when this happens it is down to the site not being well promoted but this page was attracting regular visitors.
+The visitors were clearly interested in the subject as they were downloading an average of more than one document each from the library, a very high rate in comparison to other stakeholder consultations.
 I was left to conclude that there was nothing wrong with this consultation.
 People are just comfortable with the strategy proposed and see no need to argue.
-On checking with Council this fitted well with their conclusions from public meetings.
+On checking with Council this aligned well with their conclusions from public meetings.